AmmarKhawaja/PublicConveyorSpreadsheetSimulator/README.md

 ---

-This program is for a conveyor by Impact Automation for Amazon, with the goal to simulate how the conveyor would behave in the real world using Python and Spreadsheets.
+This program is for a conveyor by Impact Automation for Amazon, with the goal of simulating how the conveyor would behave in the real world using Python and Spreadsheet.

-This code has gone through many changes and alterations outside of the algorithm not seen in this repos, in order to create a more real world simulation.
+This code has gone through many changes and alterations outside of the algorithm and not seen in this repos, in order to create a more real world simulation.

 It's a complicated system, with multiple conveyors and each conveyor having its own speed, weight, weight rating, and speeds being altered depending on the other factors.